ThiagoMorano/let-it-tree/README.md

 # let-it-tree
-Small project to set up reminders to water your plants.
+A small service to set up reminders to water your plants.
+Personal project to experiment with Spring Boot and backend development with Java.